HOW TO PREVENT ENVIRONMENTAL PERFECTIONISM: Too Much “Sustainability” Isn’t Sustainable

 1. I always choose the most efficient, least energy dependent technology I can.
 That said, fossil fuels are amazing substances and I still use them and really like them.
 I used to hate fossil fuels.

-2. I always expend the greatest part of my environmental efforts towards those areas that give the most environmental benefit without necessarily expecting them to reach “Garden of Eden” standards.
+2. I always expend the greatest part of my environmental efforts towards those areas that give the most environmental benefit, but without necessarily expecting them to reach “Garden of Eden” standards.
 For me and my situation, this means heating with wood as much as possible.
 It means driving as little as possible each year (I generally clock on only 5,000 to 10,000 miles per year), while also avoiding consumer toys.

 3. There’s also something to be said for tried, true and locally serviceable technologies.
 Buying a new fridge from the local appliance outlet in town, for instance, might not make me feel particularly green, but fridges these days are pretty efficient, and there’s always someone local to service them.
 Our septic system and flush toilets are just ordinary, but with proper maintenance they purify waste water quite well.
 And the extra-lush lawn clippings I harvest from the septic bed with the lawn mower let us close the nutrient cycle to an extent.
 Letting the chickens graze the septic bed helps here, too.